codacy/docs/docs/organizations/configuring-default-git-provider-integration-settings.md

 ![Default Git provider integration settings](images/default-git-provider-settings.png)<!--TODO PLUTO-550 Update screenshot-->

 The organization-level Git provider integration settings define the defaults that Codacy applies to new repositories.
-You can then [apply these setting to all your repositories](#apply-all) already added to Codacy, or customize the settings for each individual repository, which depend on your Git provider, [GitHub](../repositories-configure/integrations/github-integration.md), [GitLab](../repositories-configure/integrations/gitlab-integration.md) or [Bitbucket](../repositories-configure/integrations/bitbucket-integration.md).
+You can then customize the settings for each individual repository, which depend on your Git provider, [GitHub](../repositories-configure/integrations/github-integration.md), [GitLab](../repositories-configure/integrations/gitlab-integration.md) or [Bitbucket](../repositories-configure/integrations/bitbucket-integration.md).

 ## Applying default settings to all repositories {: id="apply-all"}